AdobeDocs/experience-platform.en/help/xdm/schema/privacy-consent.md

 A preference is an option that allows the customer to specify how different aspects of their experience with a brand should be handled.
 These fall within two categories:

-* **Personalization preferences**: Preferences regarding the analysis of past interactions with the brand to identify the customer's interests or create more personalized experiences.
+* **Personalization preferences**: Preferences regarding how the brand should personalize experiences delivered to a customer.
 * **Marketing preferences**: Preferences regarding whether a brand is allowed to contact a customer through various channels.

 The following JSON shows an example of the type of data that the [!DNL Consents & Preferences] data type can process.
 Information on the specific use of each of these fields is provided in the sections that follow.